 Married, or Not

 Prior to the Hardwicke Marriage Act of 1753, marriage laws were more like guidelines than mandatory practice; as long as a couple had the banns read (public pronouncement of intent to marry) or secured a license, and married in the parish where at least one of them lived, all was well.
 But licenses were expensive, and people who didn't want to wait for the banns or get married in their home parishes wanted other ways.
 Thus was born the clandestine marriage, or irregular marriage.
 A couple might read the banns, but not marry in a home parish.
 The Fleet prison came to prominence as a place where one could find a minister—some merely disgraced, some absolute frauds— and marry for a reasonable sum in discreet privacy.
 A Scottish case finally stirred the Parliament to action, when two women both claimed to be the widow of the same man.
 After this Parliament finally passed a law strengthening the requirements of a valid marriage.
-Of course, by then Francis had already made his impulsive first marriage.
+Of course, by then Francis de Lacey, my future Duke of Durham, had already made his impulsive first marriage.
 The majority of irregular marriages were upheld, as long as there was proof they had both intended it to be a real marriage and no fraud was involved.
 Scottish law remained a bit looser, which is why you read about couples eloping to Gretna Green into the 1800s; they were trying to outwit the requirements of the Hardwicke Act.